As IT evolves alongside both the physical and – now more common – digital workplace, so too does the IT infrastructure that sustains it.

 What is IT infrastructure?

-Naturally, to work properly, a business relies on the efficiency of its IT infrastructure.
+Naturally, a business relies on the efficiency of its IT infrastructure to work properly.
 Productivity and profit depend on how reliable, fast, and secure it is.
 This includes both internal operations and the development of external customer IT business solutions.

 An ITAM tool can open the doors to all of those benefits, keeping a full and thorough view of your IT infrastructure.
-Companies use InvGate Insight to keep a unified view of their entire IT asset inventory (with updated information and status of the infrastructure), build a Configuration Management Database (CMDB) to map out their relationships, and much more.
+Companies use InvGate Asset Management to keep a unified view of their entire IT asset inventory (with updated information and the status of the infrastructure), build a Configuration Management Database (CMDB) to map out their relationships, and much more.

 The 3 main IT infrastructure components